daltino/twilio-chatbot-php/README.md

 - A PHP development environment
 - Composer
 - ngrok
-- A Twilio Account
+- A Twilio Account (Go to Twilio and set up a Twilio WhatsApp sandbox account)
-- A WhatsApp Account
+- A WhatsApp Account (You would need a whatsapp account installed on your Phone)
-- A Google Account
+- A Google Account (You would need a Google Cloud account with DialogFlow API enabled)

 ## Development server